firefoxos-gamedev/book/appmanager.md

 Besides feeling awesome and empowered, by this point in the book you hopefully have a good grasp of the workflow for building apps for Firefox OS.

-In the next chapter we'll talk about the old Firefox OS 1.1 Simulator Extension.
-This is the only way to connect to devices running Firefox OS 1.1.
-The chapter is really similar to this one.
-Actually its the same content but adapted for the different UI.

-After the Simulator chapter, we'll talk about distributing your application.
+In the next chapter we're going to talk about games! :D